mobiusklein/cython_pyinstaller_example/README.md

       ext_modules=extensions)
 ```

+Running `python setup.py install` installs the package into your site-packages directory.
+If using a system python interpreter instead of a virtual environment on a shared machine or as a non-administrator, you may need to pass `--user` to redirect it to your user-specific site-packages instead.
+Alternatively, you may use `pip install -v .` instead of `python setup.py install`.
+To test in-place, you can use `python setup.py develop` or `pip install -v -e .` to avoid needing to repeatedly copy all package files to site-packages and allow you to modify **python** code without re-installing.
+You can test building your C extensions in-place using `python setup.py build_ext -i`, which is also preferable to re-installing the entire package until you are ready to bundle it with PyInstaller, where you will want to perform a full installation before proceeding.

 ## Step 2.
 Creating the PyInstaller script
 The next step is to create a short script to configure and execute your program's entry point, so I'll refer to this as the `entrypoint script`.
 Depending upon how complicated your program is, this may just be two lines of code, or it may perform arbitrary computation.